Charlton-A/mweshimiwa-api/README.rst

 An API built using `Fat-Free`_ Framework.It queries the Kenyan parlianment based on constituency name.

-It queries Reprentative name,Party of the respresntative and the County based on constituency.
+It queries Representative name,Party of the respresentative and the County based on constituency.

 Project link is `link`_